stassa/wh40ksim/README.md

 term model/11, that holds the model's profile information and wargear options.

-As discussed earlier, the functionality for assembling a unit is still rudimentary and you can't select specific wargear items- you only get what ever happens to be listed first in the datasheets.pl file entry for the unit type (as clauses of the predicate unit\_profiles/11.
-For those who don't know Prolog but know SQL, this is basically the same as saying there's a table called "unit\_profiles" with 11 columns and row for each unit profile known to the system).
+As discussed earlier, the functionality for assembling a unit is still rudimentary and you can't select alternative wargear items- you only get what ever happens to be listed as "default" wargear (i.e. not wargear options) in the datasheets.pl file entry for the unit type (as clauses of the predicate wargear3).
+For those who don't know Prolog but know SQL, this is basically the same as saying there's a table called "wargear" with 3 columns and a row for each unit profile known to the system).

 The next predicate call, model\_sets/2 takes as argument a unit, created from models\_unit/3 and partitions it to model-sets, of all models with the same